Coherence of statistics 2023 to 2024

 You can contact the teams working in this topic area by emailing POP.Info@ons.gov.uk.

-• continued the established publication cycle of population and migration statistics to ensure consistent outputs that can be used across GSS and beyond – this included UK population estimates for mid-2022
+• continue the established publication cycle of migration statistics to ensure consistent outputs that can be used across GSS and beyond

-• worked with colleagues across government departments, through the GSS Steering Group, and secondment programmes between ONS and the Home Office and ONS and the Department for Work and Pensions (DWP) to help us better understand and align migration statistics
+• work with colleagues across government departments, through the GSS Steering Group, and secondment programmes between ONS and the Home Office and ONS and DWP — this will help us better understand and align migration statistics

-• worked with Other Government Departments (OGDs) on census migration articles
+• work with Other Government Departments (OGDs) on census migration articles

-• linked HM Revenue and Customs data with Home Office data to understand difference in incomes by visa type
+• link HMRC data with Home Office data to understand difference in incomes by visa type

 Further information